 - Monstera – e.g. Monstera siltepecana

-Although this natural totem is not typically seen as a moss pole, it can be used interchangeably so plant owners can watch their plants grow regularly in natural conditions.
+Although this natural totem is not typically seen as a traditional moss pole, it can be used interchangeably so plant owners can watch their climbing plants grow regularly in natural conditions.

 Natural environments are full of plants that have adapted to their own unique growing conditions.
-As an example, vining plants like Clematis and Climbing Hydrangea often use natural material like sphagnum or coir in the form of a tightly packed cord as a secure base for their aerial roots to attach to.
+As an example, vining plants like climbing Philodendrons often use natural material like sphagnum or coir in the form of a tightly packed cord as a secure base for their aerial roots to attach to.

 Although there may be some sustainability issues to consider, you can rest assured that buying Fernwood’s New Zealand tree fern fiber will help preserve the environment.